 c.
 Non-Becker community members are required to obtain a Becker sponsor to administer a survey/conduct research on campus involving any Becker community member.

-Step Two: The Office of Institutional Research (IR), in consultation with the Becker College Research Review Committee, must review and approve research involving members of the Becker Community.
+Step Two: The Office of Institutional Research and Assessment (IR&A), in consultation with the Becker College Research Review Committee, must review and approve research involving members of the Becker Community.
 To obtain approval:

 a.
 Fill out the online Survey Approval Form.
-IR should receive the form at least two weeks prior to the desired data collection timeline.
+IR&A should receive the form at least two weeks prior to the desired data collection timeline.

 c.
 Once a survey is approved, annual approval is required.
-Inform IR of all subsequent administrations of approved surveys so that the survey calendar can be updated.
+Inform IR&A of all subsequent administrations of approved surveys so that the survey calendar can be updated.

 d.
 Approved surveys will be listed on the survey calendar with survey title and administration date(s).

 Exclusions from the Research Approval Process: (Projects may still be subject to IRB approval.)

 Any class projects with fewer than 50 students participating, such as, students administering surveys to students at Becker College as part of a research project for a class.